 This course is a geographic approach to the world's regions current issues considering their social and economic practices, their historical and political specificities, their cultural identities and environmental landscapes.
-We will develop a critical analysis of those questions through the specific lens of the pandemics and the particular challenges it raises in each region.
+We will develop a critical analysis of the issues the particular challenges raised in each region through the lens of current and historical events, using a variety of texts and resources to supplement the main textbook.

-Students will learn to use and analyze spatial data from maps, statistical tables, internet resources and press resources.
-They will have to follow world current debates and events and articulate them with the contents developed in class.
+Students will learn to use and analyze spatial data from maps, statistical tables, internet and media resources, as well as cultural expressions such as art, literature and music.
+They will follow current world debates and articulate them with the content and tools developed in class.

-Course objectives and learning outcomes:
+Course objectives and Learning Outcomes